muratcemkose/AutoImageCluster/README.md

 # AutoImageCluster
-A python library to cluster your images easily based on geolocation
+A python library to cluster your images easily based on geolocation.